Last updated on : 12 Jul, 2025

 The origin of golden berries can be traced back to the Andes region of South America, particularly Peru and Ecuador.
 Historical records suggest that their cultivation in these regions dates back to the Inca Empire, indicating their long-standing importance in dietary regimes.

-Interestingly, despite their name, golden berries are not classified as berries.
+Interestingly, despite their name, golden berries are not really berries.
 They are part of the nightshade family, related to tomatillos.
 Encased in a delicate papery husk prior to consumption, they have a sweet yet tart flavor, often compared to a distinct blend of pineapple and mango.

 These versatile fruits can be relished fresh or dried or even incorporated into an array of sweet and savoury dishes.
 The global popularity garnered by golden berries can be attributed to their status as a superfood – one that is high in antioxidants, vitamins, and minerals.